SunnyAggregator/docs/docs/faq.md

 - Transaction fees on Solana are 0.000005 SOL (~0.0007 $) per trx
 - The first time you receive a token, the blockchain creates a token account with a ~0.02 SOL deposit.
 This deposit can be reclaimed once the account is not needed any more.
 Closing a serum dex token account: https://discord.com/channels/871118097644396554/871118097644396557/883423551850426389
-  -Closing token accounts in a wallet: Note.
+  - Closing token accounts in a wallet: Note.
 If you ever send funds to the deleted address, you may destroy them!
 If that doesn't stop you, and you are really sure you want to delete, then you can do so at https://soltricks.io/.
 Please also see discussion at https://discord.com/channels/871118097644396554/871118097644396557/883869479757545602
     .

 ## Links